menor/til/docs/elixir.md

 - The cons operator can pattern match the first element of a list and the rest of them like this `[head | tail] = [1, 2, 3, 4, 5]` then `head`  will have the value `1` and tails will have `[2, 3, 4, 5]`
 - We can continue calling it until there's only one value left, then the head will be the value, and tail will be an empty list

+## Guards
+- We can add guards to a function so it will only run when cerain conditions match. i.e.
+`def get_storm(id) when is_integer(id) do ... end` will only run if the id is an integer and will throw an error if not

 ## Error Handling
 - Many methods in elixir return an tuple with two o rmore elements, the first one being `:ok` or `:err` we can then pattern match on those to handle errors:
 ```elixir